tohjustin/Personal_Portfolio_Webpage/content/posts/2021-11-16-goreleaser-krew-integration.md

       access to.
 So for restricted users, the result may be incomplete.
 ```

-There's a lot other available options that you can configure for this Krew integration, you can refer to the [official GoReleaser docs](https://goreleaser.com/customization/krew/) to find out more about them! 🙂
+There are a lot other available options that we can configure for this Krew integration, we can refer to the [official GoReleaser docs](https://goreleaser.com/customization/krew/) to find out more about them! 🙂

 ## Configuring GitHub Actions workflow